miyako/finalfusion/README.md

 Before transformer-based LLMs, there were static linear embeddings; `GloVe` `Word2Vec` `FastText` being the most popular.

 This repository is primarily a research project to understand the evolution of natural language processing technology and the path to modern AI.
+Compared to LLMs, early models have notable limitations:

+* Language specific
+* Large in size
+* Contaxt agnostic

-That said, it might be useful for basic semantic search where an LLM would be an overkill.
+On the other hand they might still be useful for basic semantic searches where an LLM would be an overkill.

 ## Solutions